 Johnny has extensive experience with “post-issuance compliance” for tax-advantaged bonds.
 He has represented issuers before the IRS in audits of all types of tax-advantaged bonds, and he has considerable experience in representing issuers submitting requests to the IRS Voluntary Closing Agreement Program.
 Working with the elite Squire Patton Boggs Public Policy Practice, Johnny advises clients on pending legislative and regulatory efforts, including drafting new legislation and administrative proposals.

 Johnny writes for the Public Finance Tax blog, which is the first blog devoted exclusively to the tax issues that arise in connection with tax-advantaged state and local debt.
 He also regularly speaks in front of key industry groups.

 In each year since 2013, Johnny has been selected for inclusion in Super Lawyers – Rising Stars, a listing of top up-and-coming lawyers.
-He is also a member of the National Association of Bond Lawyers, where he serves as Chairman of the Tax Law Committee.
+He is also a member of the National Association of Bond Lawyers, where he served as Chairman of the Tax Law Committee.
 He also has served as the panel chair for the panel on qualified 501(c)(3) bonds at the National Association of Bond Lawyers seminar known as The Workshop.